mrmarkuz/ns8-zabbix/README.md

 Force a backup on NS7 by running `/etc/e-smith/events/actions/nethserver-zabbix-backup` Copy `/var/lib/nethserver/zabbix/backup/zabbix.sql` from NS7 to the `/root` on NS8

 Login to NS8 as root and run following commands.
-Define you zabbix instance in the first command, in this example it's zabbix1.
+Define your zabbix instance in the first command, in this example it's zabbix1.

 ```
 export instance=zabbix1 # Define the Zabbix instance name you want to import